 Focusing too much on mistakes can deal your self-esteem a major blow, Pardo says.
 If you fall off the diet wagon, for example, don’t label yourself a failure and give up.
 Instead, consider that the diet you chose may not have been right for you.
 Explore what went wrong, but in the context of how you can change or do better next time.
 A mistake or failure is an isolated incident, not indicative of who you are.

-Bottom line: “Living in joy and contentment is a much better goal than correctly following some diet,” Pardo says.
+Bottom line: “Living in joy and contentment is a much better goal than correctly following some diet based on vanity rather than on self-improvement for the greater good,” Pardo says.
 Be kind to yourself, and set your sights on happiness, not perfection.